-It will be Depeche Mode’s first color video among those directed by Anton Corbijn.
-That decisive guitar riff, combined with the aggressive rhythms, were something completely different from what the band produced so far and hit the audience instantly.
-Many are the reasons of that success, but surely one of those that determined the longevity of the song was in the lyrics: a provocative message, that you can easily interpret as a hymn to modern materialism, reusable as an argument against traditional religions.
-In a world where only what you see, what you touch with your hands matters, everybody is able to identify his own personal Jesus and build his own faith around him.
+It would be Depeche Mode’s first colour video, directed by Anton Corbijn.
+The decisive guitar riff, combined with the aggressive rhythms, were something completely different from what the band had produced to that point, and it was an instant hit with audiences.
+There were many reasons for its success, but one of the key elements that determined the longevity of the song was the lyrics: a provocative message, that you can easily interpret as a hymn to modern materialism, reusable as an argument against traditional religions.
+In a world where the only things that matter are those which you can see or touch with your hands, everybody is able to identify their own personal Jesus and build their own faith around him.

-The first albums produced by Depeche Mode in the 90s represent the peak of their materialistic imaginary.
-Even the other big single extracted from Violator, Enjoy the Silence, says clearly that “all I ever wanted, all that I never needed, is here, in my hands”, suggesting that there is nothing beyond what is perceived by our senses.
-Depeche Mode have never advocated any religious message, any aspiration to God, this is undeniable.
+The first albums produced by Depeche Mode in the 90s represented the peak of their materialistic imagery.
+Even the other big single from Violator, Enjoy the Silence, says clearly that “All I ever wanted, all that I never needed, is here, in my hands”, suggesting that there is nothing beyond what our senses perceive.
+Depeche Mode have never advocated any religious message or any connections to God – this is undeniable.
 Yet they always had a God, and they talked about Him many times, from the first album to the last, being careful to communicate that yes, something exists beyond the world that we perceive, and it is something worth fighting and suffering for: love.
 In their previous album, Music for the Masses, there was a song, Sacred, which confessed in a clear and definitive way what their concept of faith was: “I’m a firm believer / And a warm receiver / This is religion / There’s no doubt / I’m one of the devout.”

-Love is the guiding light of Depeche Mode, and this clarifies once for all their faith in something beyond the physical world.
-The imagery of Depeche Mode is not made just of pure materialism.
-But if so, why then is that hymn so clear and clean, and those verses so unmistakable in interpretation?
+Love is the guiding light of Depeche Mode, and this clarifies once and for all that their faith in something beyond the physical world.
+Their imagery is not made just of pure materialism.
+But if this is the case, why then is this hymn so clear and clean, and the verses so unmistakable in their interpretation?

 Reach out and touch faith

-The inspiration for that song and that lyrics comes from the book Elvis and Me, written by Elvis Presley’s ex-wife.
+The inspiration for the song and the lyrics comes from the book Elvis and Me, written by Elvis Presley’s ex-wife.
 As Martin Gore explained:

 “It’s a song about being a Jesus for somebody else, someone to give you hope and care.
 It’s about how Elvis Presley was her man and her mentor and how often that happens in love relationships; how everybody’s heart is like a god in some way”

-In Depeche Mode’s new rockstar setting, therefore, their intention is to present themselves as those who can give faith, care, answers to who needs something to believe in.
-“Feeling unknown / And you’re all alone / Flesh and bone / By the telephone / Lift up the receiver / I’ll make you a believer”
+In Depeche Mode’s new rock-star setting, therefore, their intention was to present themselves as those who could give faith, care, answers to those who need something to believe in.
+“Feeling unknown / And you’re all alone / Flesh and bone / By the telephone / Lift up the receiver / I’ll make you a believer.”